FLATTEN

 X |

-The result is almost equivalent to the clause WHERE foo IS NOT NULL , but the foo column type is changed to X |
+The result is almost equivalent to the clause WHERE foo IS NOT NULL, but the foo column type is changed to X |

 - By default, the result column replaces the source column.
 Use

-. - To build a Cartesian product of multiple container columns, use the clause
+FLATTEN BY foo AS barto keep the source container.
+As a result, the source container is still available asfooand the output container is available asbar. - To build a Cartesian product of multiple container columns, use the clause

-.
+FLATTEN BY (a, b, c).
 Parentheses are mandatory to avoid grammar conflicts. - Inside

-, you can only use column names from the input table.
-To applyFLATTEN BY
+FLATTEN BY, you can only use column names from the input table.
+To applyFLATTEN BYto the calculation result, use a subquery. - In

-unpacks only the outer level.
+List<DictX,Y>,FLATTEN BYunpacks only the outer level.
 To completely unpack the nested containers, use a subquery.

 Note

-interprets optional data types as lists with a length of 0 or 1.
-The table rows with NULL
+FLATTEN BY interprets optional data types as lists of length 0 or 1.
+The table rows with NULL are skipped, and the column type changes to a similar non-optional type.

-to Yson, you first need to transform it into one of the container types discussed above.
+To apply FLATTEN BY to YSON, you first need to transform it into one of the container types discussed above.
 For instance, you can do this using the UDF module of the same name from the list of presets.

 Specifying the container type